 Nearby Shopping & Cool Shops

-- Noi: Upscale women’s boutique offering elegant summer clothing, shoes, and accessories on Santorini’s famous Gold Street.
-5-minute walk.
+- Noi: Upscale women’s boutique offering elegant summer clothing, shoes, and accessories on Santorini’s famous Gold Street..

-- Oia-Fira Hiking Trail: 1-minute walk.
-One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
+- Oia-Fira Hiking Trail: One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
 A mix of sidewalk, cobblestones, and dirt trail, this route boasts gorgeous vistas the entire way.
-Hiking northwest, the full length of the path from the hotel to Oia Castle takes about 2 hours 30 minutes (add at least 30 minutes for a detour at Skaros Rock when you head north).
+Hiking northwest, the full length of the path from the hotel to Oia Castle takes from 2 to 5 hours (add at least an hour for a detour at Skaros Rock when you head north).

 - Old Port of Fira: A.K.A.
 Fira Skala, the Old Port has a few tavernas, shops, and pretty sea views.
 The only connections from the port to the village are the cable cars, donkeys, or walking up the 587 steps.
 Nowadays, the Old Port is mostly used by cruise ship passengers, arriving daily by the thousands in the high season.
 To avoid the largest crowds, plan excursions around the cruise ship calendar.
-The beginning of the stairway down is an 8-minute walk away, plus 16 more minutes to hike down.
+The beginning of the stairway down is a 10-minute walk away, plus 15 more minutes to hike down.

 Nearby Markets or Grocery Stores